Yorkshire Wolds Way

 The route climbs north east out of South Cave and soon offers wide expansive views of the Humber to the south.
+Look out for the great Little Wold Vineyard on your right.
 In Weedley Dale you cross the line of the old Hull – Barnsley railway line before gradually climbing towards the BBC relay mast at High Hunsley Beacon.
 The Yorkshire Wolds Way now drops down through the long grassy Swin Dale, a classic dry valley of the Yorkshire Wolds.
-You are within 2 Km of North Newbald which is well worth a visit to view its beautiful Norman church or visit one of its two pubs and the village shop.
+You are within 2 Km of North Newbald which is well worth a visit to view its beautiful Norman church or visit one of its two pubs.

 After North Newbald you may get the impression that the Yorkshire Wolds Way is determined to avoid Market Weighton as it seems to keep defiantly to the Wold tops above the small market town.
 The high ground is, however, of great archaeological significance as you will pass the site of a Roman amphitheatre in a field to the east, Hesselskew Farm, once a granary belonging to Watton Abbey in the Middle Ages, and a great many tumuli around Arras Farm dating from the late Iron Age.